Thomas Chatterton Manuscript Project

 Bristol Central Library

-Fortunately, the complete work, including the six songs, has been preserved in the First Printed Edition, 1795, which was, according to Warren, never published.
+Fortunately, the complete work, including the six songs, was preserved in the First Printed Edition, 1795, which was, according to Warren, never published.

 If you accept the contents list of the First Printed Edition, then Chatterton's The Revenge includes six additional songs.
 However, Chatterton's handwritten manuscript, by the time it arrived at the British Library, contained only two songs; A Bacchanalian sung by Mr Reinhold, & The Invitation to be sung by Mrs Barthelemon and Master Cheney.
 Donald Taylor is of the reasonable opinion that the 1795 edition should be trusted, as it is supposed to have been taken directly from the original manuscript when it was still complete.